Yenisey railway station

-Yenisey railway station (Russian: Енисей) is a railway station on the Krasnoyarsk Railway.
+Yenisey railway station (Russian: Енисей) is a station on the Krasnoyarsk Railway.
 It is located on the Trans-Siberian Railway, 4103 km east of Moscow and 5 km east of the Krasnoyarsk Railway station.

 Description

 The station has three platforms.
-An island platform situated between the main railway lines (number 7 and 8), is used for eastbound electric multiple unit commuter trains from Krasnoyarsk, local passenger trains, and trains traveling to Divnogorsk.
-The other two platforms – an island platform located between railway lines number 1 and 2, and a side platform number 1 (situated next to the railway line number 1) receive electric multiple unit trains traveling exclusively to Divnogorsk.
-A pedestrian bridge stretches across the railways.
-The station building is on the southern side of the tracks.
-The station receives all of the commuter trains, including express trains from Krasnoyarsk to Ilansky and Reshoty.
-Long-distance trains do not stop at the station, except for trains from Krasnoyarsk to Karabula and Abakan.
+An island platform, situated between the main tracks (tracks 7 and 8), is used for eastbound electric multiple unit commuter trains traveling from Krasnoyarsk, as well as local passenger trains, and occasionally trains bound for Divnogorsk.
+The other two platforms – an island platform located between tracks 1 and 2 and the first side platform (near track 1) – usually accommodate only commuter trains bound for Divnogorsk.
+A pedestrian bridge crosses the station tracks.
+The station building is located on the south side of the tracks.
+All commuter trains, including the high-speed Krasnoyarsk-Ilansky and Krasnoyarsk-Reshoty trains, stop at the station.
+Long-distance trains do not stop at the station, except for the Krasnoyarsk-Karabula and Krasnoyarsk-Abakan trains.

-The south side of the rail yard has an additional park which is mainly used to store goods wagons.
+The western end of the station has an additional yard, used primarily for storing freight cars.